peter6055/transurban-coding-exercise/README.md

 ## Can be improved?

 ### Infrastructure Design

 - **API Gateway**: The API Gateway is open to the public, it is better to add a custom domain and enable the WAF to protect the API.
 - **CloudWatch**: It will be nice to setup and configure the CloudWatch to monitor the API Gateway and Lambda functions.
-  Also to send SMS/Email using SNS/SES when the error rate is high to ensure the system is healthy.
+  Also, to send SMS/Email using SNS/SES when the error rate is high to ensure the system is healthy.
+- The role of the project is too permissive (currently using admin account from my AWS account), it is better to implement the least privilege principle to ensure the security of the system (Only CloudFormation, Lambda, API Gateway permission).
+- High-availability and fault-tolerance should be considered when designing the infrastructure.
+For example, multi-AZ deployment(DynamoDB), auto-scaling/load balancer (Lambda) and backup/restore strategy (Database).

 ### Testing

 - **Integration testing**: There are several drawback of current integration testing:
     - The test is using real AWS resources, it will be costly when the test cases are increased, also it not efficiency compare to local testing environment.
     - The integration testing library is not stable as it is currently in alpha version.
 It is better to use the stable version of the library to ensure the test is reliable. (e.g. `assertAtPath` is not working as expected)
     - I have bypass the access control when conducting the integration testing, it is better to implement the access